debaun-pac/debaunstaff/README.md

 *Wed 1 Dec ~ 2pm setup / 3pm event / 4:30pm breakdown*

 Nariman will be presenting to the Stevens community at the theater.
-The event is largely technically straightforward, but the audience tends to be sizable for these events, so we'll need a few folks to support this.
+The event is technically straightforward, but the audience tends to be sizable for these events, so we'll need a few folks to support this.

 - stage manager: ?
 - sound op: ? (not a good event for inexperienced sound ops)